 Oil and gas law is complicated.
 The operator typically has the lion's share of the revenues because it pays for all the expenses and therefore has all the risk.
 If they spend a million and the hole is dry they eat all of the cost.
 However, a royalty interest owner pays nothing.

 Sam has bought Texas and Oklahoma mineral acreage/interest for the past 40 years.
 Some has become producing and he sells some of his interest to others by executing deeds for them.
-He does not instruct these "investors" to request division orders directly from the operators by submitting a copy...
+He does not instruct these "investors" to request division orders directly from the operators by...
 Read more »

-We moved in Bradford Square Apartments September 14th and still nothing has been fixed I'm pregnant and have been breathing in gas and a rotten egg smell the carpet was not cleaned there's mold behind the toilet we went a whole month without hot water til the hot water tank busted then they finally...
+We moved in Bradford Square Apartments September 14th and still nothing has been fixed I'm pregnant and have been breathing in gas and a rotten egg smell the carpet was not cleaned there's mold behind the toilet we went a whole month without hot water til the hot water tank busted then...
 Read more »

 This all depends on whether or not the property is being taken for eminent domain.
 If the company is a common carrier they may have this power.
 Eminent domain is often a condemnation for those who do not agree the the company's offer.
 Often companies offer a very low value.